DataDog/integrations-core/consul/README.md

 ## Setup
 ### Installation

 The Datadog Agent's Consul Check is included in the Agent package, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Consul nodes.

-If you need the newest version of the Consul check, install the `dd-check-consul` package; this package's check will override the one packaged with the Agent.
+If you need the newest version of the Consul check, install the `dd-check-consul` package; this package's check overrides the one packaged with the Agent.
 See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.

 ### Configuration